iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 3 reviews"/>
 </p>

+> Pros: It checks in everyday to review symptoms.
+It tells you information about what the rest of the app users symptoms were.
+It keeps up to date on what it is expected to.
+Con: I had my mom get Covid, and at the time I lived with her.
+I couldn't figure out how to report that since I tested negative.
+Not long after my family finished quarantine, my sister tested positive .
+I got tested again and was still negative, but technically I was exposed.<br> :date: __2021-01-15 09:05:20__

+> It says my exposure isd turned of but doesn't allow me to turn it on.<br> :date: __2021-01-13 04:53:18__

+> It would be nice if there was a spot on the daily check in section of the app that had a CURRENT LOST OF SYMPTOMS.
+Just asking if you're okay or not doesn't help people to realize if they may have symptoms or not.<br> :date: __2021-01-11 14:21:29__

 > this isn't a reflective rating on this app; however, maybe this is proof on how well my VPN is working.. because i don't live in PA. does it even matter that i don't live in PA, if i was wanting to use the app? this raises another concern of mine. my VPN is on all the time, so how could this app, if i did set it up, know where I've been? does it all permission to bypass VPN settings? if not, how would it accurately know where I've been? or have i been mislead on what a VPN does?<br> :date: __2021-01-08 06:20:15__